rokm/macvi-usv-odce-toolkit/README.md

 In the above example, we included additional fields to make it easier to compare the structure to that of the `mods.json` file.
-The easiest way to generate the results file is, in fact, taking the data from the `mods.json` file and adding the `detections` arrays to the sequence objects.
+The easiest way to generate the results file is, in fact, taking the data from the `mods.json` file and adding the `detections` arrays to the frame objects.

-For reference, we provide exemplar result JSON files for the methods evaluated in the *Bovcon et al.* paper: MaskRCNN, FCOS, YOLOv4, and SSD:
+For reference, we provide exemplar result JSON files for the methods evaluated in the *Bovcon et al.* paper (MaskRCNN, FCOS, YOLOv4, and SSD):
 * [detection-results-original.zip](https://rokm.dynu.net/macvi2023_detection/detection-results-original.zip):
   this archive contains original JSON files, as provided by the authors.
 * [detection-results-minimal.zip](https://rokm.dynu.net/macvi2023_detection/detection-results-minimal.zip):